ColasDroin/study-gen/README.md

 # study-gen

-A package for automatic parametric-based generation of particle tracking studies.
+Study-gen is a package for programmatic generation of parametric studies.

 To be updated.